The Jersey City Cannabis Control Board (CCB) approved three adult-use cannabis dispensary applications for Uforia, the Cannabis Place & Kush Mart.

 The last applicant heard by the Jersey City Cannabis Control Board was Kush Mart Jersey, seeking a cannabis lounge and dispensary at 1521 John Kennedy Blvd.
 Only the dispensary aspect of their application was heard, which would be the second location of a Washington State dispensary.

-Bunney said they did not try sufficiently hard to reach out to the community, saying that was unfortunate since they would be near Soaring Heights Charter School.
+Bunney said Kush Mart did not try sufficiently hard to reach out to the community.
+She said that it was unfortunate they would be near Soaring Heights Charter School.

-The proposal narrowly passed 3-2, with Kaplowitz, Perkins, and Sloane voting yes, while Bunney and Flanagan voted no.
+The proposal to approve Kush Mart narrowly passed 3-2, with Kaplowitz, Perkins, and Sloane voting yes, while Bunney and Flanagan voted no.